Austin-AECEomnis/Austin-Berlin/README.md

 Dataset: 4,500+ pages of cross-family model validation (Gemini, Claude 3, Grok).

 Focus: Mitigating the ARC-Challenge "Reasoning Gap" through structural linguistic priming.

+## 🔒 Vulnerability Research & Responsible Disclosure

+Detailed documentation of identified vulnerabilities, reproduction steps, session transcripts, and coordinated disclosure reports are maintained in private repositories.
+This material is withheld from public access in accordance with responsible disclosure principles, specifically, to allow affected vendors adequate time to investigate and remediate findings before public exposure.

+Coordinated disclosures have been filed with Anthropic (via HackerOne) and Google (VRP).
+All findings are fully documented, reproducible, and archived.
+This research is available for review upon request in appropriate professional contexts.

 ## 🤝 Contact & Collaboration
 I am seeking a role on a Preparedness or Alignment team where I can apply my experience in Linguistic Red Teaming and Behavioral Diagnostics to harden frontier models against social engineering and deceptive alignment.
 I am eager to contribute to the development of robust, scalable evaluation pipelines that ensure model safety across diverse interaction distributions.